Make this year the best yet with this Easy 5 Step Process for Goal Setting. Learn the important steps for SMART goal setting that actually works!

-The Basics of Goal Setting
+The Basics Steps of Goal Setting

-From the simple to the big, goal setting can help you reach or exceed your dreams.
-Whether it be starting your own blog or saving for your family vacation, goals are what drives the engine to make it happen.
+From the simple to the big, following the steps to goal setting can help you reach or exceed your dreams.
+Whether starting your own business or creating a family budget so you can save for your family vacation, goals drive the engine to make it happen.

-Raise your hand if you set goals?
 Most of you probably have your hand up.
 But the key is the next step to setting goals and actually achieving them, and probably the most critical to making them a reality.

 If you're up for it, let's walk through the easy 5-step Process for Goal Setting.

 Easy 5 Step Process for Goal Setting

-For example, if your priority is more family time, then your goal might be "working no more than 20 hours a week".
+For example, if your priority is more family time, your goal might be "working no more than 20 hours a week".

 1. Set goals that motivate you